A Trip On The Waverley Paddle Steamer

 Waverley has a range of dining and refreshment options on board.
 On the main deck there is the Dining Saloon serving hot food and snacks, including breakfast rolls.
 The Jeanie Deans Lounge Bar is also on the Main Deck serving hot and cold drinks.

-On the Promenade Deck is a tearoom serving hot and cold drinks, soup, sandwiches, snacks, cakes and ice cream.
+On the Promenade Deck, there is a tearoom serving hot and cold drinks, soup, sandwiches, snacks, cakes and ice cream.

 Finally, the Talisman Bar located beneath the Dining Saloon offers a range of alcoholic drinks.